Stratification Trees for Adaptive Randomization in Randomized Controlled Trials: An Application

 Next, we estimate the restricted stratification tree which targets the subgroup-specific treatment effects for large and small prior donors.
 We specify a large donor as someone who's most recent donation prior to the experiment was larger than $\$100$.
 We proceed by estimating each subtree using cross-validation.
 Figure \ref{fig:app_rt} depicts the estimated tree.
 We see that the cross-validation procedure selects a stratification tree of depth 1 in the left subtree and a tree of depth 0 (i.e. no stratification) in the right subtree, which further reinforces that the covariates we have available may be uninformative for decreasing variance.

 These results are not necessarily surprising given the nature of the experiment: with very high probability, a recipient of either mailer is likely to make no donation at all, and hence we might expect limited heterogeneity in the potential outcomes with respect to our observable characteristics.
-This suggests a potential added benefit from using our method: when using cross-validation, the depth of the resulting tree could serve as a diagnostic tool to help assess the potential gains from stratification in a given application.
-In particular, if the procedure outputs a very shallow tree given a large sample, this may suggest that there is relatively little heterogeneity in the outcome with respect to the observable characteristics.

-To further assess the potential gains from stratification in this application, we repeat the simulation exercise of Section \ref{sec:simulations} with an application-based simulation design.
-To generate the data, we draw observations from the entire dataset with replacement, and impute the missing potential outcome for each observation using nearest-neighbour matching on the Euclidean distance between the (scaled) covariates.
-We perform the simulations with a sample size of $30,000$, which corresponds approximately to the total number of observations in the dataset.
-To reproduce the empirical setting, we conduct the experiment in two waves, with sample sizes of $12,000$ and $18,000$ in each wave, respectively.
-In all cases, when we stratify we consider a maximum of $4$ strata, which corresponds to the number of strata in Figure \ref{fig:app_kw}, and use SBR to perform assignment.
-We compare the following stratification methods using the same criteria as in Section \ref{sec:simulations}: